spack/spack/lib/spack/docs/getting_started.rst

 """""""""""""""""""

-In order to use Spack's generated environment modules, you must have installed the *Environment Modules* package.
+In order to use Spack's generated environment modules, you must have installed one of *Environment Modules* or *Lmod*.
 On many Linux distributions, this can be installed from the vendor's repository.
+For
-For example: """yum install environment-modules`` (Fedora/RHEL/CentOS).
+example: """yum install environment-modules`` (Fedora/RHEL/CentOS).
 If your Linux distribution does not have Environment Modules, you can get it with Spack:

 #.
 Consider using system tcl (as long as your system has Tcl version 8.0 or later):
    #) Identify its location using ``which tclsh``